First Time Mom? 5 Lesser Known Baby Items You’ll Be Glad to Have

-The items you need to prepare for a new baby
+The items you need to prepare for your first baby

-I LOVE talking about the classic baby items like baby swings, bouncers, cute baby clothes, and bottles.
-And if you’re like me, you have to research every single baby product through and through before making a decision so that you know you are choosing the best option.
-If you are in the process of building your baby registry, I highly recommend you get my free Ultimate Baby Registry Checklist.
-This will full prepare you with everything you need for life with a newborn baby, including all of the classic baby products mentioned above, as well as nursery essentials (like the Keekaroo changing pad), feeding supplies, postpartum care, and more.
+If you’re a first time mom in the process of building your baby registry, make sure to grab a copy of my FREE Ultimate Baby Registry List.
+This guide for first time moms will fully prepare you with everything you need for your newborn, including nursery essentials (like the Keekaroo changing pad - read my full review here), feeding supplies, postpartum recovery items, and more.
 No need to stress in the chaos and overwhelm of baby product land - I got you!

 Note: Some of the links below are affiliate links but all of the opinions are my own.
 As an Amazon Associate I earn from qualifying purchases.
 I’m referring you to my favorite things and other top recommendations for Moms.
 By you shopping through these links I may collect a small commission without you paying a penny more.
 I greatly appreciate your support of me, my family, and this blog!